Adobe-Marketing-Cloud/reactor-user-docs/getting-started/mobile.md

 Here is an overview of the process:

+### For Web
 1. Launch publishes a build to your host server.

    As mentioned above, a build is the actual JavaScript file\(s\) that Launch produces.
 This relationship between Launch and your host location is defined by an adapter.
 For more information about adaptors, see [Adapters](https://github.com/jiabingeng/mobile-launch/tree/7726cc3834e27087359af611628068ee90aab955/launch-adobe-mobile-sdk-beta/v/doc-dev-rekha/getting-started/README.md#adapters) below.

 2. Launch provides an embed code `<script>` tag that goes on your site.

    When you create an environment and attach an adapter, the environment provides this `<script>` tag to put on your pages.

 3. When a user browses your site, the Embed Code `<script>` tag retrieves the build from your host server and performs your defined actions in the browser.

+### For Mobile
+1. Launch published a JSON configuration file to an endpoint connected to either a development, stage or production environement.

 ### Adapters